ingrinder/lancaster-university-moodle-style/README.md

 ## How to use
 1. Install the Stylus add-on/extension ([Chrome Web Store](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), [Firefox Add-on Store](https://addons.mozilla.org/en-GB/firefox/addon/styl-us))
-2. Open Stylus, and click "Manage"
+2. Open Stylus, and click "Manage".
-3. Click the checkbox next to "Write new style"
+3. Click "Write new style".
-4. Click the button which now says "Write new style as UserCSS"
+4. Click the "Import" button.
-5. Remove the starting template already present, and paste in the contents of the file `style.css`.
+5. Paste in the contents of the file `style.css`, then click "Overwrite style".
 6. Click "Save" on the left.